annaluizando/blindspot/README.md

 - [x] Correct vuln explanation to go back to its origin and not main menu when user presses back key
 - [x] Add user errors count in each category for statistics
 - [x] Add scroll when height is too big for terminal view
+- [x] Fix and improve help text clarity
+- [x] Complete manual review of challenges.yaml
+- [x] Add cli support

 ### In Progress

-- [ ] Implement adaptive text color based on terminal theme
-- [+-] Fix and improve help text clarity
 - [ ] Resolve bug in game mode toggle
-- [+-] Look for better code highlighting theme
 - [+-] Review code and improve
-- [ ] Complete manual review of challenges.yaml
-- [+-] Add cli support
-  > add more flags

 ## 📜 License